Unveiling the Secrets of √104: A full breakdown to Simplification

 Applying the Product Rule of Radicals

 The product rule of radicals states that the square root of a product is equal to the product of the square roots.
-In other words, √(a x b) = √a x √b.
+In plain terms, √(a x b) = √a x √b.
 This rule allows us to separate the perfect square factor from the remaining factors:

 √(2² x 2 x 13) = √2² x √(2 x 13)